bcoin-org/bcoin-org.github.io/guides-markdown/bcoin-clock.md

 ## Using the bcoin JavaScript object

+*The complete scripts used in this tutorial are available at [https://github.com/pinheadmz/bcoin-clock](https://github.com/pinheadmz/bcoin-clock)*

 In addition to starting and controlling a bcoin node from the command line, you can also create a node as an object in a Javascript program.
-This will give us more granular control of the options, and especially the event behavior around blocks and transactions.
-Just to get started, create a new file called `spv_clock.js` and start it off with this script.
+This will give us more granular control of the options, and allow us to catch events for blocks and transactions.
+Just to get started, create a new file called `spv_clock.js` and start it off with the script below.
 It is a simpler version of [the actual script that gets run](https://github.com/bcoin-org/bcoin/blob/master/bin/spvnode) by the `bcoin --spv --daemon` command.
-Run the script with command `node spv_clock.js >/dev/null &` to run the bcoin spv node as a background process, like a daemon.
+Run your script with the command `node spv_clock.js >/dev/null &` to run the bcoin spv node as a background process, or daemon.
 Once it's running, you can interact it with it from the command line the same way we did before.
-Play around with it a bit and then `bcoin-cli rpc stop` so we can start getting fancy!
+Play around with it a bit and then execute `bcoin-cli rpc stop` so we can start getting fancy!

 ```javascript
 // Get the SPV node object from the globally-installed bcoin package